hyiltiz/julia/doc/stdlib/parallel.rst

    * ``put!`` on a closed channel.
    * ``take!`` and ``fetch`` on an empty, closed channel.

-.. function:: RemoteRef()

-   ..
-Docstring generated from Julia source

-   Make an uninitialized remote reference on the local machine.

-.. function:: RemoteRef(n)

-   ..
-Docstring generated from Julia source

-   Make an uninitialized remote reference on process ``n``\ .

 .. function:: timedwait(testcb::Function, secs::Float64; pollint::Float64=0.1)